-When you do your research, you may discover that Geico has the best yearly rate for annual coverage for $1,336.
+When you do your research, you may discover that Geico has the best yearly average rate for annual coverage for $1,336.
 Liberty Mutual comes close to that rate.
 Geico and Liberty Mutual might be the lowest for you, too, but it’s worth it to compare quotes nonetheless since everyone’s situation is different.

 Insurance companies analyze a ton of factors when calculating your rate, like your age, your vehicle’s make and model, your driving history, and even your ZIP code.
 What’s more, each insurer weighs those factors differently.
 That’s why, even though it would be nice to recommend one provider that’s always the cheapest option, the only way to find out which one offers the cheapest car insurance for you is to get the quotes.
 It’s a good idea to get at least five.